 - School Ice Cream pass for the class (\$15.00 for the entire class-can be purchased in the front office).
 Our ice cream has been approved to comply with the Smart Snack regulations from the Federal government.
-Parents may provide store bought/packaged popsicles as a dairy free alternative. - Party Favors, such as stickers, pens, pencils, erasers, notepads, bubbles, etc. - Send in an autograph book for each classmate to write a special birthday message to your child. - Donate a board game, puzzle, jump rope, ball, etc. in honor of your child's birthday.

-- Have the class work on a quick community service project together in honor of your child's birthday.
-Examples-write a letter to someone in the military or collect items to donate to a local charity. - Donate a plant, seeds, or a bulb for the school garden. - Send in a t-shirt, a stuffed animal, pillow case, etc. for the class to sign. - Other ideas: please check with your child's teacher and share your ideas so we can add them to our list.
+Parents may provide store bought/packaged popsicles as a dairy free alternative. - Party Favors, such as stickers, pens, pencils, erasers, notepads, bubbles, etc. - Send in an autograph book for each classmate to write a special birthday message to your child. - Donate a board game, puzzle, jump rope, ball, etc. in honor of your child's birthday. - Have the class work on a quick community service project together in honor of your child's birthday.
+Examples-write a letter to someone in the military or collect items to donate to a local charity. - Send in a t-shirt, a stuffed animal, pillow case, etc. for the class to sign. - Other ideas: please check with your child's teacher and share your ideas so we can add them to our list.

 Balloons, flowers, etc. should not be delivered to school to celebrate a student's birthday or special event.
+Due to severe staff/student allergy, latex balloons are not permitted in the building at any time.
 Students should not wear any clothing or accessories that distract from the learning environment.
 Written invitations to birthdays or social events outside the school should be mailed unless every child in the class or every member of the same gender in the class receives an invitation.
 This policy is in effect to ensure that no child's feelings are hurt because of being left out of a special activity.
+Birthday invitations will be sent home to classmates for students who are currently enrolled in the homeroom class.
+We are unable to support provision of invitations for students who are not active members of the homeroom class.